How to lose weight without dieting (and still see real results)

 At its most basic, a diet is the food and drinks that you consume regularly.
 Nothing more, nothing less.

 If there’s one thing that we hope you understand on your weight loss journey, it’s that dieting isn't the only answer.
-There are lots of options to help you reach a healthy weight.
+There are numerous options to help you achieve a healthy weight.

 Why most diets don't work